 When I study a research tool I am always wondering: what challenge is awaking these scientists every morning?
 What unmet need drives them to innovate?

 In the case of WRAPs, the challenge is: breaking into the cell unnoticed!

-Entering the cell and delivering a cargo is a central aspect in plenty of biotechnologies, say for example: RNA intefererence, Plasmid Transfection, Crisp-Cas9 gene editing, the COVID-19 vaccine (!).
+Entering the cell and delivering cargo is a central aspect in plenty of biotechnologies, say for example RNA interference, Plasmid Transfection, Crisp-Cas9 gene editing, the COVID-19 vaccine (!).
 A few techniques exist to achieve that (see on the left).

-Ideally, you want your entry method to be cheap, efficient while also being minimally disruptive for the cells.
+Ideally, you want your entry method to be cheap, efficient, and minimally disruptive for the cells.
 Easier said than done...

-Calcium phospate and electroporation are simple methods, yet can only be applied in vitro.
+Calcium phosphate and electroporation are simple methods, yet can only be applied in vitro.
 Lipofectamine and viral methods are compatible with in vivo models but are trickier to produce and handle.

 How do they work?

 WRAP peptides work in a 3-step process: 1.
 Assembly into nanoparticles; 2.
 Internalization and 3.
 Delivery of the siRNA/plasmid

 1. Nanoparticle Assembly

 When added to cells, the nanoparticles enter the cell by direct translocation.
-This process is spontaneous due to the positive charges of the nanoparticle surface.
+This process was extensively studied in the second paper (BBA Biomembranes 2020).

 3. Gene Knock Down with minimal cell disruption